 Prototype microactuators driven by magnetostrictive thin films

-Si microcantilevers coated with giant magnetostrictive Sih-Fe or Tb-Fe thin films are fabricated and the deflection of the cantilevers is measured as a function of magnetic field.
-In the case of a microcantilever with the dimension 3.7 mm (length) × 1.0 mm (width) × 13 μm (thickness), for example, a very large deflection of 52 μm is achieved at 150 Oe from the first ascending magnetic field, by the coating of a Sm42.7Fe56.9B0.4 thin film with the thickness of 1.2 μm.
+Si microcantilevers coated with giant magnetostrictive Sm-Fe or Tb-Fe thin films are fabricated and the deflection of the cantilevers is measured as a function of magnetic field.
+In the case of a microcantilever with the dimension 3.7 mm (length)×1.0 mm (width)×13 μm (thickness), for example, a very large deflection of 52 μm is achieved at 150 Oe from the first ascending magnetic field, by the coating of a Sm42.7Fe56.9B0.4 thin film with the thickness of 1.2 μm.
 Total deflection doubles when a magnetic field of the same amplitude (150 Oe) is applied alternately in the length and the width directions.
 Relatively large deflections are also observed for Tb-Fe thin film based microcantilevers as well as other Sm-Fe based cantilevers.
-The level of deflection achieved in the present magnetostrictive microcantilevers is considered to be suitable for microdevices applications. © 1998 IEEE.
+The level of deflection achieved in the present magnetostrictive microcantilevers is considered to be suitable for microdevices applications.

 Publication Source (Journal or Book title)